dolunayozbilgin/Dolunay-Ozbilgin/README.md

 To ensure data quality and minimize bias in the analysis of the relationship between chess playing and cognitive performance:

 -  All data (chess sessions and cognitive tests) is recorded **immediately after each session** to maintain accuracy and reduce memory bias.
--  Information is **systematically organized** by date and test type (Go/No-Go, Verbal Memory, Digit Span, Stroop).
+-  Information is **systematically organized** by date and test type (Reaction time Test, Verbal Memory, Digit Span, Stroop).

 ---